cisc3130/docs/submissions.md

 In the subject line, write a tiny summary of your changes.
 In the body, fill out the pull request template.
 Make sure it includes your name and @rivlev.

 Click "Create pull request".
 This will notify me of your submission.

+## Do not press the big green "Merge" button!
+This will close your pull request.